 Reservoir Engineer II is responsible for identifying oil and gas reserves and developing strategies to maximize recovery.
-Designs and tests new wells and monitors and predicts performance.
-Being a Reservoir Engineer II requires a bachelor's degree in engineering.
-Typically reports to a supervisor or manager.
-The Reservoir Engineer II gains exposure to some of the complex tasks within the job function.
-Occasionally directed in several aspects of the work.
-To be a Reservoir Engineer II typically requires 2 to 4 years of related experience.
+Leverages engineering tools and principles to design and test new techniques or technology to improve reservoir performance and efficiency.
+Being a Reservoir Engineer II conducts reserve assessments and forecasts reservoir performance to assist with operational planning or expansion opportunities.
+Provides technical support and knowledge to optimize and maximize production and recommends improvements to equipment, strategies, or processes.
+Additionally, Reservoir Engineer II utilizes analytical models and simulations to determine optimal exploitation methods, design equipment, and evaluate drilling and depletion strategies.
+Requires a bachelor's degree.
+Typically reports to a manager.
+The Reservoir Engineer II occasionally directed in several aspects of the work.
+Gaining exposure to some of the complex tasks within the job function.
+To be a Reservoir Engineer II typically requires 2-4 years of related experience.

 Find out Job Distribution by: